Demystifying Paint Warranties: What They Really Cover

 What the Warranty Doesn’t Cover

-• Damage in areas with high humidity like bathrooms or kitchens.
+- Problems in high-humidity areas like bathrooms or kitchens.

 Tips for Making a Paint Warranty Claim

-When it comes time to make a claim on your paint warranty, there are a few tips to keep in mind to make the process as smooth as possible.
+When it’s time to make a claim on your paint warranty, a few smart steps can help ensure the process goes as smoothly as possible.

 Check the Fine Print

-Carefully review the details of your specific paint warranty to understand exactly what is covered before submitting a claim.
-Warranties can vary between different brands and product lines.
-Make sure the issue you’re experiencing is included in the coverage and that you’re still within the time period allowed to make a claim.
+Review your warranty carefully to know exactly what’s covered.
+Coverage can vary by brand and product line.
+Confirm that the issue you’re facing is included and that you’re still within the eligible time frame to file a claim.

 Provide Proof of Purchase

-You’ll need to supply proof that you purchased the paint in question.
-Keep your receipts, invoices or other records showing the date of purchase, brand, product name, color, and sheen.
-Without evidence of purchase, your claim may be denied.
+Keep receipts, invoices, or other documentation showing the date of purchase, brand, product name, color, and sheen.
+Without proof of purchase, your claim may be denied.

 Document the Problem